 A lot of the time, children don’t even understand their emotions, so simply having big, uncomfortable feelings, like being anxious, is completely overwhelming.
 Then, kids can feel like there is something wrong with them.

 But, what most kids don’t know, and many parents don’t either, is that anxiety, worry, stress, fear, etc are all caused by a completely normal brain response.
-The problem is, it’s happening more frequently and/or intensely than it should be due to an anxiety disorder.
+The problem is that it’s happening more frequently and/or intensely than it should be due to an anxiety disorder.

 And that normal brain response, which most people have heard of before, is the fight or flight instinct.

-Your Brain: Explaining Fight or Flight to Kids is a free 15 page, easy to understand narrative, that helps children and teens understand how their brain works, and what the fight or flight instinct is.
+Your Brain: Explaining Fight or Flight to Kids is a free 15-page, easy-to-understand narrative that helps children and teens understand how their brains work and what the fight-or-flight instinct is.
 This tool is useful for psychoeducation.

 You need to begin with a goal – what is something your child wants to do, but anxiety is getting in the way?

 This should be a specific situation or goal you can target and work on.
-For example, going to class, giving a presentation, making a friend, staying home alone, trying a new hobby.
+For example, you could go to class, give a presentation, make a friend, stay home alone, or try a new hobby.

 Step 4: Brainstorm

 Once you know what the goal is, start brainstorming every single component of that situation or activity.
-You really want to break down all the small details.
-As well as the different ways you can expose your child to the situation gradually.
+You really want to break down all the small details and the different ways you can gradually expose your child to the situation.

 This brainstorming works best if your child is directly involved so they can share their input.
 The parts of a situation that trigger anxiety aren’t always what they seem from an adult’s perspective.
 Getting the steps in the step ladder in the correct order is important for its success.

-For example, if the goal is going to class, you need to walk down the hall, enter the classroom, greet the teacher, go to your desk, interact with other students, spend time in that environment during different activities where the level of noise is changing, the level of participation expected is changing, possibly different odors at lunch time, etc.
+For example, if the goal is going to class, you need to walk down the hall, enter the classroom, greet the teacher, go to your desk, interact with other students, and spend time in that environment during different activities where the level of noise is changing, the level of participation expected is changing, there may be different odors at lunchtime, etc.

 When the brainstorm is finished, have your child rate, on a scale of 1-10, how scary each of the ideas are.

 Continuing with the same example, spending the entire day in class with all the other students might be a 10/10 for your child.
-But, walking to the classroom inside may be just a 6/10, and going inside to quickly grab something from their desk may be a 7/10.
+But walking to the classroom inside might be just a 6/10, and going inside to quickly grab something from their desk may be a 7/10.

 Step 5: Put Together Your Step Ladder